pubnub/workshop-raspberrypi/web/README.md

 When the connection is succesful, the success `callback` is called.
 You can display or visualize, or whatever you would like to do with the data, upon the callback call.

+For an easy example, let's just display the data you send from the motion sensor, in DOM as text.

 ```javascript
 p.subscribe({
   channe: channel,